pinojs/pino/docs/help.md

 in cases of error.

-Writing to a Node.js stream on exit is not necessarily guaranteed, and naively writing to an Extreme Mode logger on exit will definitely lead to lost logs.
+Writing to a Node.js stream on exit is not necessarily guaranteed, and naively writing to an asynchronous logger on exit will definitely lead to lost logs.

 To write logs in an exit handler, create the handler with [`pino.final`](/docs/api.md#pino-final):